 Software development projects fall into several categories depending on the planned scope of work, which influences MVP pricing, too:

-• Small projects.
+Small projects.
 Limited in scope and complexity, small-scale projects are usually of short duration and do not take up more than three months.
-These projects do not require learning new technology and in practice are often limited to tweaking and tuning an existing solution.
+These projects do not require learning new technology, and in practice, they are often limited to tweaking and tuning an existing solution.

-• Large or enterprise-grade projects.
-Taking up from six months to several years, these projects typically presuppose building solutions that require integration with multiple systems and have security and database components.
+Large or enterprise-grade projects.
+These projects typically take from six months to several years and involve building solutions that require integration with multiple systems, as well as security and database components.
 They often call for more rigorous security, error handling, and logging features.
 Project risks are medium to high.

 Factor 7: Team composition, skill level, and hourly rates

-MVP development cost depends on the size and composition of the software development team, as well as the rates of the team members.
+The size and make-up of the software development team, as well as the pay rates of the team members, determine MVP development costs.

 Depending on the project scope, the team for MVP development can span from the minimum of three people for small-scale projects to the optimum of six for medium-scale projects and even more for enterprise-grade implementations.

 The hiring model influences the cost of MVP as well.
 Assembling and sustaining in-house teams is typically more expensive than partnering with an MVP development services provider.
-Though the cost for the latter can vary, too, depending on the team’s location.
+Though the cost of the latter can vary too, depending on the team’s location.

 Factor 8: Integrations with third-party systems

-It is rarely so that a software solution operates in isolation.
+It is rare for a software solution to operate in isolation.
 Most likely, you will have to integrate your software with enterprise systems and third-party services.
 Take a delivery application.
 To offer a pleasant user experience, it would need to be synced with maps, an ecommerce store’s database, a payment system, and even a weather app.
 The number and complexity of the planned integrations will affect the cost of MVP development.

 So, how much does an MVP cost?